 Cary Goldstein has 25 years of experience in the global financial technology sector, with experience in the implementation of mission critical infrastructure, portfolio management tools, trading systems, and cybersecurity.
 Mr. Goldstein joined Empyrean as Chief Technologist and Security Officer in 2015.
 Prior to joining Empyrean, Mr. Goldstein worked as a Managing Director at ConceptONE, LLC, delivering risk and regulatory reporting solutions to alternative investment managers, and as a Director of the Prime Brokerage Hedge Fund Consulting team at Bank of America Merrill Lynch.
 Mr. Goldstein also worked for Goldman Sachs from 1998-2005 where he was the Head of IT for the Principal Strategies (GSPS) desk.
 Mr. Goldstein earned his BS in Business Administration from Washington University in St. Louis in 1995, his Master of Science in Information Systems from New York University in 2001, and a Certificate in Advanced Computer Security from Stanford University in 2015.

-Partner and Chief Operating Officer, Summit Rock Advisors
+Partner, Chief Operating Officer, Summit Rock Advisors, LP

 William Hedden is a partner and chief operating officer of Summit Rock Advisors.
 He oversees the firm’s non-investment operations including accounting, legal and compliance, reporting, technology, office management and human resources.
 Bill also oversees the operational risk management function.